nonoo/kappanhang/README.md

 ## Compiling

-You'll need
+You'll need:

-* Go installed on your computer.
-On Debian-like systems, install a recent package `golang-N.NN-go` and add `/usr/lib/go-N.NN/bin` to your path.
+- Go installed on your computer.
+On Ubuntu-like systems, install a recent package `golang`.

-* The development package for libpulse installed.
-On Debian-like systems, this is package `libpulse-dev`.
+- The development package for libpulse installed.
+On Ubuntu-like systems, this is package `libpulse-dev`.

 Then: